alexongwc/alexongwc/README.md

 <!-- About section -->
 ---
-✨ I'm currently an AI Apprentice at [AI Singapore](https://aisingapore.org/) working with a local hospital on a project to aid in clinicians' workflows during a Caesarean Delivery with a Time-Series related AI Solution.
+✨ I'm currently an AI Apprentice at [AI Singapore](https://aisingapore.org/) working with a local hospital on a project to aid in clinicians' workflows during a Caesarean Delivery with a Time-Series related AI Solution. ✨

- My background is in Computer Science from the University of Wollongong and Computer Engineering from Singapore Polytechnic.
-I'm passionate about Machine Learning and Web Application development, and I'm excited to learn and grow in this space! ✨
+🎓  My background is in Computer Science from the University of Wollongong and Computer Engineering from Singapore Polytechnic.🎓

-🎓 I have strong experience working on AI and Machine Learning projects, with a keen interest in applying these skills to real-world problems.

 <!-- Connect section -->